kaisenlinux/manpages-dev/category/TCP/socat.md

        Options for addresses with multiple connections via child processes.

        fork   After establishing a connection, handles its channel in a child process and keeps the parent process attempting to produce more connections, either by listening or by connecting in a loop (example).
-              OPENSSL-CONNECT and OPENSSL-LISTEN differ in when they actually fork off the child: OPENSSL-LISTEN forks before the SSL handshake, while  OPENSSL-CON‐
-              NECT forks afterwards.  retry and forever options are not inherited by the child process.
+              OPENSSL-CONNECT and OPENSSL-LISTEN differ in when they actually fork off the child: OPENSSL-LISTEN forks before the SSL handshake, while OPENSSL-CONNECT forks afterwards.  retry and forever options are not inherited by the child process.
               On some operating systems (e.g. FreeBSD) this option does not work for UDP-LISTEN addresses.

        EXEC option group